Writing Your Book: Five Common Fears

 “RTC has taken our wine, Dueling Pistols, and transformed it into a living, breathing story that we are proud to share with our consumers and business partners.
 RTC’s creative process and dedication to this historical fiction story were evident throughout the creation process and in the final product, which we launched in podcast form.” —Anat Gotfried, Terlato Wines

-Fear #5: Do I have a story to tell?
+Fear #5: Who am I to write a book?
 What makes me different from all the others?

-Perhaps the greatest fear of all is not about the timing of books, the impact, or even the value.
-The greatest fear of all is believing that you don’t even have a story to tell in the first place.
+Perhaps the greatest fear of all is not about finding the best time to write a book or calculating the impact and value of publishing it.
+The greatest fear of all is believing that you don’t even have the right to write.
+The fear that you don’t have a story to tell in the first place, that nobody will want to read your book.

 And maybe you’re sitting here reading this and thinking, Okay, so what?
 We’re all different.
 What else is new?

 Precisely that: storytelling is built on details that are different from one another.
-The more specific you are about your own details, the greater the connection you’ll have to the story.
-The greater connection you’ll have to others.
+The more specifically you share your own details in your writing, the greater the connection your book will make with your readers.

-We all have a different story to tell.
+We each have a unique story to tell.
+Is yours a personal story?
+A business story?
+A combination of the two?
 This article gives you some simple steps to see what kind of book is brewing within you.
 As you make a list of what you have to tell the world, you will see that your notes might expand into stories.
-Suddenly you may have more than enough ideas of what you want to say to the world.
-If that's too much, start with our Quiz: What Kind of Book Should You Write?
+Suddenly you may have more than enough ideas of what you want to say to the world in your book.

 Sometimes we just need a little help sifting through the details and picking out the ones that truly spark connections with others.

-Travis Tooke, author of Jiu Jitsu For Life: Lessons Learned on and off the Mat, said that he had wanted to write a book for several years but just didn’t know how to get there, how to put his story into a workable, readable book.
+Travis Tooke, author of Jiu Jitsu For Life: Lessons Learned on and off the Mat, said that he had wanted to write a book for several years but just didn’t know how to get there, how to put his story into a workable, readable, publishable book.

 “When I met with the team at RTC about my idea, they seemed to understand right away what I was trying to do and how it should be done.
 Over the course of a few months, the book started to take on a life of its own, and the experience of reliving these stories has been amazing.”

-Maybe for you, like Travis, all it takes is another pair of eyes or hands to help guide the details of your story to take shape.
+Maybe for you, like Travis, all it takes is another pair of eyes or hands to help guide the details of your story to take shape into a book writing adventure.

 Once that happens, it will have a life of its own.